dgreen/dgreen.github.io/_posts/tumblr/2009-09-02-sheevaplug-dev-kit---linux-computer-as-power-module.md

 ---
 related: true
 title: SheevaPlug Dev Kit - Linux Computer as Power Module
 categories:
+  - computing
+tags:
+  - "#hardware"
 ---
 [SheevaPlug Dev Kit - Linux Computer as Power Module][1]

 > An interesting form factor for a computer.
 The architecture from the web
 site:

 ![Block diagram][2].